 Suvie Cook Settings

-2) While the chicken cooks, place 8 oz orzo in the Suvie pasta strainer set inside the starch pot.
-Open Suvie Starch Cooker and place pot inside.
+2) While the chicken cooks, place 8 oz orzo in the Suvie pasta strainer, cover pot with lid, and set inside the starch pot (black handles).
 Input settings and cook now or schedule.

 Rosé is the perfect wine to pair with this salad.
 A good quality, ideally dry, Rosé will work well in tandem with the salty notes of the halloumi cheese.
 If that wasn’t reason enough, Rosé is also an ideal wine to pair with chicken.